0nix/ggj21/twine/scriptstuff.md

 K: Well, you haven't been a good enough boy, Hassel.
 What do you want me to say?
 You're a no-show at your local Party meetings, and even if you say you tutor children as volunteer work that's not going to be enough in your new position.
 You know, they might actually block your promotion if you don't show your face around at least.

-H: Oh c'mon Kleiner, a man's got to have some peace and quiet!
-I get back home, and I have cook my meals, sweep my floors...
-I got things to do other than sit every week for two or three hours to hear some patsy from Berlin-
+H: Oh c-c-c-c'mon Kleiner, a man's got to have some peace and quiet!
+I get back home, I cook my meals, I sweep m-m-m-my floors...
+I've got things to do other than sit every week for two or three hours to hear some patsy from Berlin-

-K: Don't you be starting now, you never know who's listening.
+K: Don't you start now, you never know who's listening.
 At any rate, the Party wants your face in their offices as soon as possible.
 Have something to hand them, anything will do.

-H: That how you got ahead Mr. Keliner?
+H: Is that how you got ahead Mr. Klei-Kkk-Kleiner?
 Making stuff up and hoping nobody catches on?

 K: I swear to God boy, it's like you're begging to be taken away.
 I am not answering that.

-H: My mistake, my mistake.
-I got some legitimate to show at the Party offices so I'll pop over there after I'm done working.
+H: My mistake, m-m-my mistake.
+I've got to show up at the Party offices so I'll pop over there after I'm done working.

 K: Nah, we're so close to _meeting_ our production quotas for the year it isn't worth it to even turn on the machines.
 Leadership decided to give the day off to everyone, and I'd rather save you the nasty surprise of coming to the factory to an empty floor.
 It's probably going to take you the whole day at the Party offices anyway.